FrostFamil/BloodDonation/README.md

 Also we will add instructions for how to run tests on all 3 platforms.

-*For Running and Test App on Mobile Phone:
+*For Running and Testing App on Mobile Phone:

 1) Download Expo app to your mobile phone.
 2) Clone or download this project to your PC.